 My husband, Jerry, was a psychiatrist, spiritual consultant, and author.
 He wrote ten books in all, including Addiction and Grace and The Wisdom of Wilderness.
 When he died after a protracted battle with cancer, it fell to me to edit the latter, the most difficult task of my life.

 Following Jerry’s death, I searched for something to do we had not done together.
 I went to clown school, learned to juggle, balance plates, and make balloon animals, and became a variety artist.
-Now, in addition to writing and theater work, I perform at parties and community and business events, and serve as head coach at Greg’s circus school: centerringcircusschool.com.
+In addition to writing and theater work, I performed at parties and community and business events, and serve as head coach at Greg’s circus school.

 My writing is ongoing.
-To date I have written three novels: Where Space Begins (middle grade science fiction), Payback (a middle grade book about bullying), Shades of Friendship (a young adult book about racism), and one non-fiction project FACES: Imprisoned Women and Their Struggle with the Criminal Justice System (an adult book based on my experience working with a group of Lifers in a maximum-security prison).
-FACES is available in e-book and print form; the novels are looking for homes.
+To date I have written three novels: Where Space Begins (middle grade science fiction), Payback (a Middle Grade book about bullying), Changing Corners (a Young Adult book about racism), and one non-fiction project FACES: Imprisoned Women and Their Struggle with the Criminal Justice System (a New Adult book based on my experience working with a group of Lifers in a maximum-security prison).
+Payback, Changing Corners, and FACES are available on Amazon: bettymayauthor.com

 My sojourn into the maximum-security prison was more foreign to me than the time I spent in Guatemala.
 What started as a simple theatrical gig turned into a life-changing phenomenon.

-While I continue with my fiction writing and my work as a clown and circus coach, I am totally committed to advocating for the women who have become my friends, and lobbying for progressive changes in our judicial and penal systems.
+While I continue with my writing, I am totally committed to advocating for the women who have become my friends, and lobbying for progressive changes in our judicial and penal systems.